PITTI PALACE FLORENCE: HOW TO BUY YOUR TICKET, ARTWORKS TO SEE AND HOW TO REACH THE PALACE

 These are only two of the great artists whose works are housed at the Pitti Palace, so you’d better visit without hurrying all museums as well as the famous Boboli Gardens which can be considered an open-air museum.

 In fact, it is one of the most important examples of Italian garden style in the world, populated with an enormous number of classical sculptures, buildings, fountains and grottos.

 PITTI PALACE TICKETS

-Every first Sunday of the month the museum follows normal opening hours and the entry is free for everyone, but it is advisable to book in advance.
+The first Sunday of each month, the museum opens with normal opening hours and the entrance is free for everyone, but it is advisable to book in advance.